This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Common issues in China-related fraud cases include:

 China has always been an interesting yet challenging place to do business.
 However, despite the ups and downs over the past 20 years (the era of foreign investment in China), the challenges of doing business will reach a new level of magnitude in the years ahead.
-There will be much work for investigative professionals to help our clients navigate China’s new normal.
+There will be much work for investigative professionals to help clients navigate China’s new normal, especially in ever-increasing situations of stress, distress and the wave of restructurings to come.